 Hawthorn is used to help protect against heart disease and help control high blood pressure and high cholesterol.
 Both animal and human studies suggest hawthorn increases coronary artery blood flow, improves circulation, and lowers blood pressure.
 It has also been used on the skin to treat boils and skin sores.

-A large study found that a standardized hawthorn supplement was effective in 952 patients with heart failure.
+A large study found that a standardized hawthorn supplement was effective in 952 people with heart failure.
 The study compared conventional methods of treating heart failure (with different medications) with hawthorn alone and in addition to the drugs.
-After 2 years, the clinical symptoms of heart failure (palpitations, breathing problems, and fatigue) decreased significantly in the patients taking the hawthorn supplement.
+After 2 years, the clinical symptoms of heart failure (palpitations, breathing problems, and fatigue) decreased significantly in people taking the hawthorn supplement.
 People taking hawthorn also took less medication for their condition.

 Heart failure is a serious condition, and you should never try to self treat with hawthorn.
 Ask your doctor if hawthorn is right for you.